nProtect/AblerexUPS/README.md

 # Step to use
 1. Connect RS232 header to back panel and connect USB to your PC
-2. Start program, choost COM port and click "Connect"
+2. Start program, choose COM port and click "Connect"
 3. UPS Status such as Input/Output voltage will show up and also UPS information

 # UPS Adjustment